 The training process is organized in two phases: In the first one, batches of three consecutive time instant samples are organized randomly, and the parameters of the network are calculated using the AdamW optimizer during 150 epochs; In the second phase, the samples are increased to contain up to four output estimates, so that the network can predict multiple forecasts in the future, optimizing the parameters for each lead time.
 The dataset is split into four years for the training set, one year for validation, and one year for the test set.
+Although the dataset covers 40 years, we selected 6 years due to the complexity of the neural network and our computational resources, which is enough to assess the model's performance.

-One of the benefits of this model is that it can produce skillful medium-range forecasts significantly faster than traditional systems, achieving a full 10-day global forecast in under one minute on a single TPU device.
+One benefit of this model is that it can produce skillful medium-range forecasts significantly faster than traditional systems, achieving a full 10-day global forecast in under one minute on a single TPU device.